dohliam/imagebank-explorer/README.md

 This is a lightweight tool to explore the open-licensed images in the [African Storybook Project](http://africanstorybook.org/) using keywords derived from the stories themselves.

 ## Usage
-Just type keywords into the search box.
+Just type a keyword into the search box.
 Try a few simple words like ["bird"](https://global-asp.github.io/imagebank/?bird), ["cat"](https://global-asp.github.io/imagebank/?cat), ["tree"](https://global-asp.github.io/imagebank/?tree), ["lion"](https://global-asp.github.io/imagebank/?lion), or ["river"](https://global-asp.github.io/imagebank/?river) to get a sense of what sort of images can be found.

 Specific image searches can be linked to directly by using the simple API -- just add your term after a question mark appended to the end of the URL, e.g.: